Stranger Things season 4: Episode name, possible new characters revealed

 Warning: Spoilers for previous seasons of Stranger Things ahead.

-The fourth season of Stranger Things is just days away, and fans have literally been waiting for years to see what happens to Eleven, Hopper, Joyce and the rest.
+The fourth season of Stranger Things is just hours away, and fans have literally waited years to see what happens to Eleven, Hopper, Joyce and the rest.
 Season 3 ended in 2019, in those pre-pandemic days that now seem hard to recall.
 Before the pandemic hit, Stranger Things creators Matt and Ross Duffer signed a multiyear film and series deal with Netflix, and have promised two more seasons of the show.
 (If you just can't wait, our spoiler-free review of season 4 is here.)

 The basics